-In Psalm 22, the Saviour's cross is prominent.
-In Psalm 23, the Shepherd's Crook is prominent.
-In Psalm 24, the Sovereign's Sceptre is prominent.
-And so we might go on.
-Thinking of them as a set, it is significant that Psalm 22 begins with a cry of anguish.
-Psalm 24 ends with a cry of triumph.
-Psalm 22 is a solemn meditation on the sufferings of Christ.
-Psalm 24 is a joyous celebration of the glory of Christ.
-In case we are dazzled by the brilliant detail of these Psalms, let us pause a moment, let us think about the overall message.
+In case we are dazzled by the brilliant detail of these Psalms, let us pause a moment.
+Let us think about the overall message.
 There was a time in the history of the world when the Son of God came into the world, born a babe at Bethlehem.
 He grew up, lived a perfect life, and suffered incredibly on the cross.
-He was marked out as The Lamb of God, the bearer away of the sin of the world.
-(John 1:29).
-Psalm 22 spells out the awesome detail of those terrible sufferings He endured.
+He was marked out as The Lamb of God, the bearer away of the sin of the world (John 1:29).
 He lived on earth.
 He died.
+Psalm 22 spells out the gruesome detail of those terrible sufferings He endured.
 He rose again.
 He ascended back to heaven.
-He now lives in heaven.
+He lives now in heaven.
 He cares for those on earth who have trusted Him as Saviour.
 Their sins are forgiven.
 Their ultimate place in heaven is assured, reserved for them.
-In the meantime, they are encouraged to cast their every care upon Him, because He careth for them, as we read in 1 Peter 5:7.
+In the meantime, they are encouraged to cast their every care upon Him, because He careth for them, as we read in First Peter chapter 5 verse 7.

 Psalm 23 speaks about the enjoyment of that care in a very poetic, romantic, way.
 That's why the picture of a sheep is introduced.
 Our Saviour looks after us and cares for us as a true shepherd cares for his sheep.

-One day, Jesus will come again as He said He would.
-"I will come again and receive you unto Myself that where I am there ye may be also."
-(John 14:3).
-Then, after that, He will establish a righteous kingdom on earth, as the Bible says.
-"God has appointed a day in which He will rule the world in righteousness by that man whom He has ordained whereof He has given assurance unto all men in that He has raised Him from the dead (Acts 17:31).
+One day, Jesus will come again, as He said He would:

+"I will come again, and receive you unto myself; that where I am, there ye may be also" (John 14:3).

+Then, after that, He will establish His righteous kingdom on earth, as the Bible says:

+"[God] hath appointed a day, in the which he will judge the world in righteousness by that man whom he hath ordained; whereof he hath given assurance unto all men, in that he hath raised him from the dead" (Acts 17:3I).

 A large proportion of the Bible is taken up with this.
 God will not allow things to go on in their present way for ever.
-He will not allow the righteous to suffer forever.
-He will not allow the wicked to prosper forever.
+He will not allow the righteous to suffer for ever.
+He will not allow the wicked to prosper for ever.
 There have been many styles and forms of governments and kingdoms set up in the world over many centuries.
-But, God has decreed that He will, one day, very soon we believe, set up a kingdom the like of which, in fullness, has never been seen before.
+But God has decreed that He will, one day, very soon we Christians believe, set up a kingdom the like of which, in fullness, has never been seen before.